se-edu/se-book/modeling/modelingStructures/classDiagramsAdvanced/outcomes.md

-:trophy: Can explain what are class diagrams on an advanced level :three:
+:trophy: Can use advanced class diagrams :three: